lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-computing-a-bitcoin-address-part-3-base58check-encoding.md

   (string-append leading-zeros hex-str/no-leading-zeros))
 ```

-And trying it on our [example][bwik:addr] returns the expected results
+And trying it on our [example][bwiki:addr] returns the expected results
 (the `^` token in the
 [Racket Extended REPL](http://docs.racket-lang.org/xrepl/index.html)
 is bound to the last printed value):